Sequoia National Park Through the Seasons

 Amazingly, the park’s hillsides are green and decked with wildflowers starting as early as January.

 During the winter, there are many road closures within the park.
-The most popular drive through the park – General Highway – is closed from around January 1 to mid-to-late March due to it not being plowed or maintained in the winter.
-Highway 180 from Grant Grove to Cedar Grove is also closed starting mid-November, and remains that way until the end of April.
+The most popular drive through the park – Generals Highway – is closed from around January 1 to mid-to-late March due to it not being plowed or maintained in the winter.
+Highway 180 from Grant Grove to Cedar Grove is also closed starting mid-November, and remains that way until the end of March.

 Mineral King, Crystal Cave, Crescent Meadow, Wolverton, South Fork, Panoramic Point, Redwood Mountain, Tenmile, and Big Meadows Roads all close for the winter as well, but can vary based on weather conditions.